LLNL/adapt-fp/arclength/README.md

 # Arclength example

 This is an example from [Precimonious](https://github.com/corvette-berkeley/precimonious).
-The program approximates an integral using Simpson's rule.
+The program approximates an integral over an irregular function.

 The example is provided as four source files and a Makefile for automation.